Prelude and Chapter 1

 Nodding, Zolin motioned south and west, more than familiar with the three-story bunkhouse a block or so down but still visible, “Are you a new arrival, then?
 I know the supervisor, and would be happy to escort you there."

 Dimly acknowledging him, the Lizardfolk pulled her cloak tighter, and nodded, following as he led her down the path, away from the crowd.
 After about ten paces, she stopped panting entirely, though she still looked about ready to collapse.
 There were puffy, dark red circles under her eyes, too inflamed to be part of her natural coloration, the vibrancy of which made him think she was of a tropical region, though he could hardly guess exactly where.
-He decided she must have been on the road for a good while.
+He decided she must have been on the road for a good while, and wondered how she’d even managed to get through all the paperwork to reach this place.

-"What is your name?" he asked, eyeing the Lizardfolk sidelong, opening the connection to his god and casting a minor cantrip that allowed him to intuit another's essential nature.
+“What is your name?” he asked, eyeing the Lizardfolk sidelong, opening the connection to his god and casting a minor Spell that allowed him to intuit another’s essential nature.

-Her soul shone brightly.
+Her soul shone brightly in shades of pink, violet, and yellow, with a splash of white.
 Scarred by pain, but all the more enduring for it.

 He knew they would be fast friends, if he allowed it.
-How foolish he felt now in even conceiving the notion she could be a threat.
+How foolish he felt now in even conceiving the notion she could be a threat, whatever her heritage.

 He smiled, “Well met, Kaileena.
 My name is Zolin, but feel free to call me Zol.
 Some of the folks around here don’t have time for full pronunciations.”